energywebfoundation/secretstore-js/README.md

 https://energywebfoundation.github.io/secretstore-js/index.html

 The documentation is for this package and its functions.
-For more information on how Secret Store works, please refer to the [Parity wiki](https://openethereum.github.io/wiki).
+For more information on how Secret Store works, please refer to the [OpenEthereum wiki](https://openethereum.github.io/wiki).
 Most of the function descriptions have been copied from there.

 ## Quickstart